Phoenix-CS02-Cybersecurity-project/Phoenix-CS02-CyberSecurity_Project/Keylogger/README.md

 1) Install Python (latest Version)
 2) Install Python Libraries (Required)
 3) Enter the parameter mentioned in the scripts
+4) Run the keylogger.py script first using the comamnd  -> python3 keylogger.py
-4) Execute Zlogger Script using the command     -> python3 zlogger.py
+5) Execute Zlogger Script using the command     -> python3 zlogger.py